MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 Then, you create a sales order with a quantity of 12 on location WEST.
 The planning system will suggest that you do the following:

 - Replenish 10 pieces for location EAST, based on data from the forecast.
-- Replenish 12 pieces for location WEST, based on sales order.
-The 4 pieces that were specified in the forecast are fully consumed by the actual demand pf the sales order.
+- Replenish 12 pieces for location WEST, based on the sales order.
+The four pieces that were specified in the forecast are fully consumed by the actual demand of the sales order.
 For more information, see [Forecast Demand is Reduced by Sales Orders](design-details-balancing-demand-and-supply.md#forecast-demand-is-reduced-by-sales-orders).

 > [!NOTE]
 >  If location-based forecasts are viewed in isolation, the overall forecast might not be representative.